GabrielTeruithi/javbook/README.md

     - Clone the repo in your machine
     - Run the command "npm i --legacy-peer-deps"
     - Run the command "npm run dev"

+    ### Probably some docker version will be available